 On harmony, I need a brief refresher on diatonic harmony in the context of collaborative improvisation, and now I’m ready for chord elaboration and inversions.
 And increasingly crunchy sophisticated beautiful vocal harmony in both a conscious and an intuitive way.
 F yeah.

 I’m all about playing with semi-quaver patterns, polyrhythm and oddmeter.
-I’m ready, and I can work at a good pace.
+I already do that, but now I want to get more conscious and sophisticated with it, and I can work at a good pace.

 Heads up.
-I would be a student of level 5.
-If 10ish qualified singers apply to study this course I will hire teachers like David and Rhiannon and others to come to the UK and teach us.
+I (Briony) would be a student of level 5.
+If 10ish qualified singers apply to study this course I will hire teachers like David Eskenazy and Rhiannon to come to the UK and teach us.